JoeQuigley1/pp5-fe-bike-brothers/TESTS.md

 #### Create and Delete

-*As a user I can like a post so that I can show my support for the posts that interest me*
+*As a user I can like and unlike a post so that I can show my support for the posts that interest me*

 ![Like and Unlike Post Criteria](src/assets/testing_screenshots/like-crit.png)